wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 CHAP.
 V.

-American Army--Militia--Navy--British, Navy--Rodgcrs' first Cruise--Capture of the U. S. brig Nautilus--removal of aliens beyond tide-water,
+American Army--Militia--Navy--British, Navy--Rodgcrs' first Cruise--Capture of the U. S. brig Nautilus--removal of aliens beyond tide-water.

-THE whole host of the people of Columbia, who bad been trained to war, being numbered, was about seven thousand fighting men.
+THE whole host of the people of Columbia, who bad been trained to war, being numbered, was about seven thousand fighting men.*

+* Standing army.

-2 Neither were they assembled together ; but they were extended from the north to the south, about three thousand miles.
+2 Neither were they assembled together ; but they were extended from the north to the south, about three thousand miles.*

+* From District of Maine to Mobile Bay and New-Orleans.

 3 But the husbandmen, who lived under their own fig-trees, and lifted the arm in defence of their own homes, were more than seven hundred thousand, all mighty men of valor.